EMBEDDIA/NER_BERT_Multitask/README.md

 # Have you found a bug

 We cleaned the code before making it public, if you find any bug, please, let us know by raising an issue.

+# Parent project

+This work is is result of the European Union H2020 Project [Embeddia](http://embeddia.eu/).
+Embeddia is a project that creates NLP tools that focuses on European under-represented languages and that has for objective to improve the accessibility of these tools to the general public and to media enterprises.
+Visit [Embeddia's Github](https://github.com/orgs/EMBEDDIA/) to discover more NLP tools and models created within this project.